Before we get to the breathing tips and techniques, I first want to talk about why we should focus on our breathing.

 If you feel like you are out of breath every time you run then try one of the tips below to see if you can change this!

-Most coaches will look at how much air you move in and out of your lungs.
+Most running coaches and exercise physiologists will simply look at how much air you move in and out of your lungs at a certain rate.

 Tidal Volume (size of breath) x frequency = How much air you move in and out of your lungs.